 - you are informed but deliberately misrepresenting the truth

-- your confusing emails mean you aren’t a reliable source for determining the truth
+- your confused and conflicting emails mean you aren’t a reliable source for determining the truth

 If you want to appear professional and courteous, make yourself available to your online correspondents.
 Even if your reply is, “Sorry, I’m too busy to help you now,” at least your correspondent won’t be waiting in vain for your reply.